ossec/ossec-docs/docs/syntax/head_agent_config.rst

 Supported types
 ^^^^^^^^^^^^^^^

-The agent.conf is configured on the manager.
+The agent.conf is valid on the server install only.

 Location
 ^^^^^^^^